BrendanShelton/blog/README.md

 ## Description

-This application allows a user to view posts by other users and comment on them and create his own when logged in
+This application allows a user to view posts by other users and comment on them and create his own when logged in.

 ## Installation